bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

 ```
 2. Activate the environment using `conda activate benchmark_modin`
 3. Ensure that you have set your aws credentials e.g. by running `aws configure`.
 This will be used by Ray to launch EC2 instances.
 4. Run the script `./run_modin.sh`, which will run the benchmark 3 times and print the results to your local terminal.
+Note that this is a long running script, and if it is interrupted, additional cleanup of resources may be required e.g. running `ray down modin-cluster.yaml -y` in your terminal or terminating the instances in your EC2 console.

 ### Spark